 Wifi & internet

 Wifi is available at Horizon Yacht Charter’s base at Blue Lagoon.
-In the cruising area wifi is also available at most of the more populated anchorages but is usually charged for and reception can be patchy.
-For those of you requiring a higher level of connectivity it is possible to buy a data package with one of the two cell network providers and near 4G coverage is then possible in almost every location.
-This needs to be organized on arrival and will entail a visit to the local shop to set your phone/ ipad etc. up.
+In the cruising area wifi is also available ashore at most of the more populated anchorages.
+For those of you requiring wifi onboard, it is possible to buy a data package with one of the two cell network providers and near 4G coverage is then possible in almost every location.
+This needs to be organized on arrival and will entail a visit to the local shop (there is one at arrivals at the airport) to set your phone/ ipad etc. up.
 The two local providers are Flow and Digicel.

 Will my cell phone work there?